 What is a Print?
 Fine art printmaking prints are 100% original works of art made by hand- much like a painting.
 Each one is numbered, titled, and signed by the artist.
 Do not be confused by the word print, these are not reproductions or images printed by a machine or printer.

 How are prints made?
-Prints can be done in a variety of ways- intaglio, relief, lithography, etc. An image is usually carved into a plate (aka a matrix) and rolled up with ink.
-Paper is then placed on top of the plate and pressure is applied by running it through a press or by hand.
+Prints can be done in a variety of ways- intaglio, relief, lithography, etc. An image is carved into a plate (aka a matrix) and rolled up with ink.
+Paper is then placed on top and pressure is applied by running it through a press or by hand.
 Pressure transfers the ink to the paper making the final print.

 If an image is signed 5/12, that means that is the 5th print out of the set of 12.
 There will only ever be 12 of that image.